 Aidence develops and provides software solutions, based on Artificial Intelligence, to support healthcare providers with their diagnostic procedures, which include the automated diagnostic evaluation of medical images for identification and evaluation of abnormalities.
 These services require hospitals to send medical images to the servers of Aidence (either a server placed within the hospital or to a cloud server).
 Prior to sending medical images to Aidence servers, these images are required to be completely stripped from any patient identifiable information (e.g. name, patient number, date of birth, and so on).
 As a result Aidence does not receive, process or has direct access to any personal identifiable data which can be used to link medical images to an individual person.

-In order to further safeguard medical images processed by Aidence, Aidence has installed an Information Security Management System according to the ISO 27001 management standard (EN-ISO / IEC 27001:2013 Information technology - Information Security Management Systems - Requirements) and its certification is expected in October 2018.
-Aidence already has implemented relevant technical and organizational measures in line with the requirements of the ISO 27001 standard and as required by law to safeguard the information processed pertaining to the Services provided by Aidence.
+In order to further safeguard medical images processed by Aidence, Aidence has installed an Information Security Management System according to the ISO 27001 management standard (EN-ISO / IEC 27001:2013 Information technology - Information Security Management Systems - Requirements).
+Aidence has implemented relevant technical and organisational measures in line with the requirements of the ISO 27001 standard and as required by law to safeguard the information processed pertaining to the Services provided by Aidence.

 As such Aidence implements:

 Medical images are stored by default for 3 days on Aidence servers, before being fully erased, unless specified differently by the healthcare provider.
 The purpose of the 3 days data retention is for support purposes, to investigate potential bugs in odd system behaviour.
 Under no circumstances medical images are retained for any other purpose.
 Aidence does not retain back-ups thereof.

 A copy of the ISO 27001:2013 standard is available on request from Aidence.
 Please contact firstname.lastname@example.org.